 It is also registered with HMRC (Her Majesty’s Revenue & Customs) as a charity for tax purposes and is eligible for Gift Aid; the HMRC reference number is XT21940.

-the charity has been able to cover the running costs of Destiny Garden School, Mombasa, and also enabled a number of improvements to be made at the School.
-A presentation detailing some of the events that have taken place both in the UK and in Mombasa was shown – please see AGM 2015 Destiny Children
+Destiny Children’s AGM was held on 21 August, 2019; another busy but successful year.
+The charity has been able to cover the running costs of Destiny Garden School, Mombasa, and also enabled a number of improvements to be made at the School.
+A presentation detailing some of the events that have taken place both in the UK and in Mombasa was shown – please see Destiny-Children-AGM-2018 2019

 As a charity, we now have sponsors to pay for the education of two thirds of the children at Destiny Garden School.
 We need to increase this to ensure that the school has sufficient funds for all its running costs.